 Step inside the world of a traveling tent circus for an intimate look at one of the few remaining family-owned shows in America.
 Spellbinding performances and the daily grind of constant travel are the backdrop for characters struggling with love, loss, betrayal, and the weight of their family legacies in one hard season on the road.

 vod available soon

 Pony Highway is the husband-and-wife team of Bill Yahraus and Robin Rosenthal.
-We’ve been immersing ourselves in communities we’re curious about since we ran away with the Tarzan Zerbini Circus in 1996.
+We’ve been making films in collaboration with self-contained communities since we ran away with the Tarzan Zerbini Circus in 1996.
 Our award-winning documentaries have aired nationally on PBS and toured internationally.